-Holistic and ongoing care for elderly neurotrauma
+Holistic and ongoing care for older people with neurotrauma

 Senior staff in trauma units should be able to discuss management with family/next of kin as advised by the MTC team (usually neurosurgical advice).
 These may be difficult discussions for inoperable or palliative care cases.
-Elderly trauma education should include approaches to these discussions.
+Older trauma education should include approaches to these discussions.